Litharge/realtrends/README.md

 This is because the time increments increase as the interval increases: 1 min, 1 min, 8 min then hour.
-The problem here is that the first item in the ladder will probably be searched many times within 1 hour.
+The problem here is that the first item in the ladder will probably be searched many times within 1 hour (or even 8 minutes depending on what you select as your first ladder item)

 If you really want longer intervals, for now you would need to store the results